AlenPelin/keo-studio/_portfolio/amanda-neon-photo-shoot.md

 * It was a really, REALLY cold night in Melbourne and thanks to brave Amanda she controlled her facial expressions perfectly!
 No signs of frozen face and body!
 My hero.

 I am so proud of the result!
 The amount of photos ia small (around 10); I edited them in two styles - in red amd yellow and more pinky  and blue colors.

+So, if you are looking for a neon photo shoot in Melbourne - call me in!